Reading and Phonics

 Reading within the English Lesson:

 All children throughout the school also participate in daily English lessons which are in addition to the Phonics and Reading sessions.
 These lessons follow a three-phased approach of reading (developing comprehension skills), exploring the genre (including grammar) and writing.
 Teachers deliver lessons based on high quality texts and continue to model reading and comprehension skills even if the focus in that particular lesson is not reading.
-Objectives are taken from the National Curriculum and Non-Negotiables to ensure the correct level of challenge and progression in skills.
+Objectives are taken from the National Curriculum to ensure the correct level of challenge and progression in skills.

 From Nursery and Reception, children are provided with plentiful opportunities to refine their gross and fine motor skills, in preparation for writing.
 Once pupils begin to write, correct letter formation is modelled, practised and encouraged.
 At Gade Valley, we use the continuous cursive style of writing.
 Children in KS1 continue to have targeted handwriting sessions so that the majority of children have started to join by the end of Year 2.
 Handwriting sessions continue in KS2 so that the pupils join confidently and fluently.
 We encourage excellent presentation in all written work across the curriculum.
 Any children still working towards the required level receive extra targeted intervention where necessary.